Squamish is a picturesque town in British Columbia, Canada, known for its stunning natural beauty and outdoor recreational opportunities.

 - Wrinkle Rock – offers a range of easier routes that are a combination of crack and slab affair.

-- Klettergarten (Ultraviolet Cliff) – is now one of the easier accessed cliffs in Squamish, as it is located only 200 metres above the gondola’s top station.
+- Klettergarten (Ultraviolet Cliff) – is now one of the easier-accessed cliffs in Squamish.
 This cliff offers eight fully cleaned routes with bolted anchors.

-There are also three venues that offer a variety of snacks, drinks and meals.
+Three venues offer a variety of snacks, drinks and meals.

 - The Summit Restaurant and Edge Bar – is the only place you can dine 885 meters above Howe Sound.

-- The Basecamp Cafe – located at the base of the Gondola, the cafe offers hot and cold beverages, baked goods, gelato and snacks.
+- The Basecamp Cafe – located at the base of the Gondola- offers hot and cold beverages, baked goods, gelato and snacks.

-Shannon Falls is the third largest falls in BC, and well worth the stop!
+Shannon Falls is the third largest waterfall in BC, and well worth the stop!

 Around the base of the falls, you’ll find a well-maintained boardwalk and trail network that allows you to explore some of the area’s towering trees.
 The trail to the falls is an easy 350-metre walk.

 This Provincial Park does get busy, especially during the summer months.
-However, if you ask me, the prime time to visit is in the spring or fall when you get to experience the high water levels from the rain and snow-melt which makes for a thunderous waterfall!
+However, if you ask me, the prime time to visit is in the spring or fall when you experience the high water levels from the rain and snow melt, making for a thunderous waterfall!

-Location: Stawamus Chief Provincial Park – located 2 km south of Squamish
+Location: Stawamus Chief Park – located 2 km south of Squamish

-The Stawamus Chief is the second largest granite monolith in the world and renowned for its rock climbing.
+The Stawamus Chief is the second-largest granite monolith in the world and is renowned for its rock climbing.

 If rock climbing is your thing (or on your bucket list), Stawamus Chief is an international climbing destination, with opportunities for climbers of all skill levels.

 For those that want a good sweat (and burn), the Peaks Backside trail leads to the summit of the Chief.
-The hike is strenuous, and the weather is very changeable, so please go prepared!
+The hike is strenuous, and the weather is changeable, so please prepare!

 Whether hiking or climbing, those who reach the summit are rewarded with spectacular views of Howe Sound.
+It's also a great birdwatching area.
 The cliff faces of the Chief provide critical nesting habitats for the endangered Peregrine falcon.
-The Falcons can sometimes be seen at the day-use area as well.
+The Falcons can sometimes be seen in the day-use area as well.

 Alice Lake (Provincial Park)